aantron/ocaml.org/data/planet/camlcity/plasmafs.md

 1:10,000 to 1:1,000,000), so a single name node can manage a quite large cluster.
-Also, the clients can contact the data nodes directly to access payload data - the traffic is not routed via the name node like in &quot;normal&quot; network filesystems.
+Also, the clients can contact the data nodes directly to access payload data - the traffic is not routed via the name node like in "normal" network filesystems.
 This allows enormous bandwidths.

 </p><p>